vrinek/kowalski/README.markdown

 * add support for testing frameworks other than RSpec
 * add support for projects other than rails apps
 * add support for SCMs other than git

-### Current Kowalski limitation:

-* limited configuration through kowalski.yml
-* only one runner per machine (no multi-core yet)
-* needs the tmpfs in fstab (WIP to make it optional)
-* has to be hacked to change versions of services and setup/preparation procedures
-* only RSpec is supported

 ## Installation